Frequently Asked Questions

 Don't see the answer to your question or need more information?
 Call the Building Department at 248.530.1850.

-When should I apply for a Building, Electrical, Plumbing, and/or Mechanical Permit?
+When should I apply for a permit for my project?

 The permit should be applied for and received prior to any work taking place.